 She's a devout Catholic.

-She is uh she is a person that has ex while she doesn't have extensive judicial opinions because she's only been on the court for seven months, she has extensive academic writings, and she was a very well respected law professor at um at Notre Dame Law School.
+She is a person that has, while she doesn't have extensive judicial opinions because she's only been on the court for seven months, she has extensive academic writings.

 She trained under the great Charlie Rice, late Professor Charlie Rice, who was on our legal advisory board at the ACLJ for decades.

-And um uh she's brilliant.
+And she's brilliant.

-It just means that there were other considerations, and maybe it was length of time on the bench.
+It just means that there were other considerations and maybe it was length of time on the bench.

 I don't know.